 Certain other expenses may be claimed as miscellaneous itemized deductions not subject to the 2% federal adjusted gross income limitation.

-A. Casualty and theft losses from income-producing property - IRC 165
+- A. Casualty and theft losses from income-producing property IRC 165 - B. Federal estate tax on income in respect of a decedent IRC 691(c)